MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 - The blob is reconstructed from the recovered slivers and checked against the blob ID.

 The steps involved in the read operation are performed by the binary client, or the aggregator service that exposes an HTTP interface to read blobs.
-Reads are extremely resilient and will succeed in recovering the blob stored even if up to one-third of storage nodes are unavailable in all cases.
-Eventually, after synchronization is complete, even if two-thirds of storage nodes are down reads will succeed.
+Reads are extremely resilient and will succeed in recovering the blob in all cases even if up to one-third of storage nodes are unavailable.
+In most cases, after synchronization is complete, blob can be read even if two-thirds of storage nodes are down.

 ## Certify Availability